tychovk/metamundo/readme.md

 ###Selenium
 If selenium testing doesn't work for Firefox, try it for chrome:
 - Install latest version of chrome "sudo apt-get install chromium-browser"
-- Get appropriate version of chrome driver from http://chromedriver.storage.googleapis.com/index.html
+- Get appropriate version of chrome driver from http://chromedriver.storage.googleapis.com/index.html (MAKE SURE!
+That you have the latest version.
+Check on what date it was added/modified.)
 - Unzip the chromedriver.zip
 - Move the file to /usr/bin directory sudo mv chromedriver /usr/bin
 - Go to /usr/bin directory and you would need to run "chmod a+x chromedriver" to mark it executable.